thifranc/docs.wiki.raw/User---Overview.md

 ***

-Here you have an overview of our [User Guide](https://github.com/liquidinvestigations/docs/wiki/User-Guide).
+Back to our detailed [User Guide](https://github.com/liquidinvestigations/docs/wiki/User-Guide) for more useful info.